root-project/root/README/ReleaseNotes/v606/index.md

 - `-a` option append to existing file
 - The verbosity level is now optional after -v

+### Command line utilities
+We added command line utilities to streamline very common operations performed on root files, like listing their content or creating directories.
+The command line utilities are:
+- rootbrowse: to open the file in a TBrowser
+- rootcp: to copy content from one file to another
+- rooteventselector: to select a subset of the events in a tree contained in a file
+- rootls: to list the content of a rootfile
+- rootmkdir: to create a directory in a rootfile
+- rootmv: to move content across files
+- rootprint: to plot content (histograms, graphs) of files
+- rootrm: to remove content from files
+These utilities took inspiration from the well known *nix commands and all offer the -h switch which provides documentation for all options available and example invocation lines.

 ### I/O New functionalities

 ### I/O Behavior change.